Rhysisaperson/SolarCarS-T/README.md

-# SolarCarS-T
+# Solar Car S&T
-Firmware for Solar Car devices and systems
+Firmware for the S&T Solar Car devices and systems